WinterJackson/phase-1-code-challenge/README.md

 ## Credits

-This project was developed by [John Jackson Winter].
+This project was developed by John Jackson Winter.

 ## License